For some, time away from responsibilities amounts to luxury solo travel.

-- If simplifying logistics is your definition of luxury.
+- Get VIP service from one place to another.
 Transitions are the most complicated and stressful aspects of independent travel: getting from the airport to your hotel, moving from city to city, orienting yourself in a new destination.
 There are now companies that will take care of these logistical details for you.
 It's an “untour.”
 They'll do a lot of your advance booking and give you hotel options in terms of standard and upgrades.
 They'll have a person with a sign at the airport waiting for you.
-There will be another person at your hotel waiting for you.
-Read about my experience with such a tour here.
+There will be another person at your hotel to give you an orientation on the city.

 - If luxury accommodation is important to you.

 - Know what hotel chain meets your meaning of luxury.
 The Four Seasons Hotels have three mattress toppers from which to choose.
 The Westin Hotel has a running gear lending program and offers concierge-guided runs.
 The Ritz Carlton Hotels have their long, rich tradition of opulent decor and impeccable service.
 Boutique hotels give you a unique experience.
 Look around.
 Luxury comes in more than one form.
 Find the hotel that meets your meaning of luxury.

 - Leverage your loyalty.
 If a hotel chain is your preference, be loyal, collect points, and get more luxury for your money.